 Strength Training – 2–3 non-consecutive days for 30 minutes per session – can include weight machines, resistance bands, and light/moderate handheld weights.

-Stretching – 2–3 days per week with daily stretches being ideal and should work on sustained stretching with deep breathing or dynamic stretching before exercise.
+Stretching – 2–3 days per week, with daily stretches, is ideal, and you should work on sustained stretching with deep breathing or dynamic stretching before exercise.

 Diet for Parkinson’s Disease

 • Drink six glasses of water daily to help medications break down more efficiently.

 • Fiber-rich foods will help deter constipation.

 • Limit sugar, alcohol, and caffeine in the evening to help eliminate sleep problems.

 • Ensure adequate vitamin D to help with bone health.